laestrada/laestrada.github.io/cooking.md

 <br>

 ## Description
-This is a repository for Coly and I's favorite recipes that we make on a regular basis.
+Coly and I made this repository for our favorite recipes that we make on a regular basis.

 ## Recipes